rrr-uom-projects/GAAF/README.md

     - Update the arguments and run ```run_preprocessing.sh```.
 2. Training
     - The second stage is to use **AutoGAF** to train your model!
     - Take a look at ```run_training.sh```.
 This shell script will run the training.
 In this script you can specify a load of different choices to customise your model.
-The most important of these are checkpoint_dir (where to save your model), image_dir (where the preprocessed images from stage 1 are saved) and CoM_targets (where the centre-of_mass targets from stage 1 are saved).
+The most important of these are model_dir (where to save your model), image_dir (where the preprocessed images from stage 1 are saved) and CoM_targets_dir (where the centre-of_mass targets from stage 1 are saved).
 If training with a smaller GPU (or larger resolution images) you may need to turn down the training and validation batch sizes.
     - Update the arguments and run ```run_training.sh```
 3. Inference
     - Now you've successfully trained a model, use **AutoGAF** to do end-to-end inference!
     - ```run_inference.sh``` is what you'll want for this.
 Specify the model_dir, and model-specific arguments (as in stage 2).
-Here you want to set image_dir to the directory containing your nifti images for location-finding and output_dir to the desired location to save the output cropped images.
+Here you want to set in_image_dir to the directory containing your nifti images for location-finding and out_image_dir to the desired location to save the output cropped images.
-    - Most importantly you will also need to specify output_size.
+    - Most importantly you will also need to specify cropped_image_resolution.
 This is the size of the subvolume you wish the inference module to crop from your original CT scan.
     - We provide two modes for inference: "subvolumes" or "coords".
 In subvolumes mode the inference module will save the cropped images.
 In coords mode the module will just save the found coords of the centre-of-mass.
-This will be updated soon!
+This will be updated soon to include a setting for both which is probably the most useful!
     - Update the arguments and run ```run_inference.sh```

 ## Some examples of **AutoGAF** training in action